Aur316/SWAPI_REACT_NATIVE/README.md

 Install the necessary dependencies: Run the command: npm install to install all the required packages.

-Start the app: Run the command: expo start to start the app with Expo.
+Start the app: Run the command: npx expo start to start the app with Expo.
 You can then open it in a web browser or use an emulator.

 Testing
 To run the unit tests: Run the command: npm test to execute the tests and verify the search functionality.